FlexMeasures/flexmeasures/Installation.md

 More information (e.g. for installing on Windows) on [the Cbc website](https://projects.coin-or.org/Cbc).

+### Start collecting weather data

+To collect weather measurements and forecasts, there is a task you could run periodically, probably once per hour.
+Here is an example:

+    flexmeasures collect-weather-data--location 33.4366,126.5269 --store-in-db

 ### Preparing the job queue database and start workers